schlagert/syslog/README.md

   `logger` API.
 But be aware that this is only a hack involving the start of the legacy `error_logger`.
 If you want to use this, *do not forget* to set the `kernel` environment variable `logger_sasl_compatible` to `true` in your release.
 Unfortunately, the unit tests don't work with OTP 21.
+Proper support for OTP 21 will be a topic for version 4.
+* Add support for hostnames as values for the `dest_host` configuration (thanks to @lukebakken)

 ### 3.4.2